Skip to main content

 • AWS RDS for MySQL / Aurora MySQL — Same Aurora benefits.
 Rock-solid for MySQL workloads.

 • PlanetScale — Built on Vitess (the technology behind YouTube's MySQL).
 Offers branching, schema change management, and horizontal sharding.
-The developer workflow is excellent.
+Developer workflow is excellent.

 • Google Cloud SQL — Google's managed MySQL with automated backups and HA.